Harpenden Museum - realisation of our dream - Part 3

 However all this changed in November 2017 on the death of the Society’s former curator, Leslie Casey, and the discovery that he had, in his will, bequeathed his house and part of his estate to the Society for setting up our longed-for Harpenden Museum.
 The legacy from Leslie’s estate thereby, at a stroke, enabled the Society to start negotiating a lease for the whole of the former creche area, and to finance the construction of a wall to separate the Les Casey archive room from the museum display are.

-The creation of Harpenden Museum will therefore enable the Society to fulfil our Mission Statement as well as supporting community cohesion within the town.
+The creation of Harpenden Museum therefore now enables the Society to fulfil our Mission Statement as well as supporting community cohesion within the town.
 It will become part of this wider cultural centre which offers a range of local community activities, including an enlarged and improved theatre.
 The Museum will be run by the Society’s members and volunteers, to welcome residents, school and other groups and visitors to Harpenden to share what we know of Harpenden’s history – as well as stimulating more research.

-Our curator David Keen is designing display layouts for the museum display area with a mix of fixed and changing themes, drawing on the wide range of local artefacts, paintings and photos within the collection, stored in the adjoining Les Casey Archive Room.
+Our curator David Keen has designed display layouts for the museum display area with a mix of fixed and changing themes, drawing on the wide range of local artefacts, paintings and photos within the collection, stored in the adjoining Les Casey Archive Room.
 We will also hope to make our archives accessible (by prior arrangement when necessary) for enquiries and research projects.
 There is much to discover in our indexed archives.